RaghavK24/Projects-for-ML/README.md

 This contains everything I have done regarding SVM, including "Support Vector Machine.ipynb" which contains detailed notes on the working of SVM and the creation of a pseudo SVM machine made by us.

 The "SVM Code Breakdown.pdf" is where i printed the results of all the processes that take place.
 This was just to have a deeper understanding of the code.
-This is in pdf format as the file was way to big in .ipynb format
+This is in pdf format as the file was way too big in .ipynb format

 ## Project :